Lionkjgame1219/ModerationOVALOGICIEL/C2ServerAPI/README.md

 # Chivalry 2 GUI Server Moderation Panel

-## **This program is only meant to work on Windows systems for now, future Linux support _might_ come someday**_, or not..._
+## **This program currently only works on Windows systems, future Linux support _might_ come someday**_, or not..._

 ### Setup

 **This section is only of interest if you plan to work with the source files directly.
 If you plan to use the compiled version from the [releases page](https://github.com/Lionkjgame1219/ModerationOVALOGICIEL/releases), you can skip this part.**

-Make sure to have all of the required Python libraries for the GUI (no OCR needed):
+Make sure to have all of the required Python libraries for the script to run:
 ```
 pip install PyQt5
 pip install pyperclip